Asia Today: Sri Lanka bans public gatherings amid sharp rise

 The health ministry ordered the public not to conduct public gatherings such as exhibitions, parties, conferences, indoor or outdoor events, carnivals, musical shows and processions.

 The majority of the infected people are co-workers at a garment factory.
-Already, the government imposed a curfew in two suburbs of Colombo where many of the patients live, closed schools and universities, and imposed restrictions on public transport.
+The government has also widened a curfew in two suburbs of Colombo where many of the patients live.
+It earlier closed schools and universities and imposed restrictions on public transport.

-The cluster emerged Monday, a day after Sri Lanka reported its first community infection in two months.

 The country has reported 3,733 patients with 13 deaths.
 Of the total patients, 3,266 have recovered.